Joao4569/random-trivia/README.md

 - __Difficulty Selector__

-  - In future with the addition of more questions, one good provide the users with a difficulty selector after the user has chosen their topic.
+  - In future with the addition of more questions, one could provide the users with a difficulty selector after the user has chosen their topic.

 - __Multiple Players__